-Although there may be opportunity for substantial financial gain, these properties can have their own unique set of problems.
+Foreclosures can present substantial financial gain for the buyer but these properties can have their own unique set of problems.

-Some foreclosure properties often have extra problems due to the winterization process.
+Some foreclosure properties often have extra problems due to the weatherization process.

 These include, but are not limited to…